 Tom Cross is one of the leading juniors at the UK Bar.
 He is highly ranked by each of the principal legal directories in seven areas: Administrative & Public Law, Civil Liberties & Human Rights, Education, Professional Discipline, Local Government, Employment, and Data Protection.

 He is described in the directories as “the standout junior at the public law bar” (Legal 500, 2021).
 He is nominated UK Public Law Junior of the Year 2022.
-He was previously UK Public Law Junior of the Year 2018 (Legal 500) and UK Employment Law Junior of the Year.
+He was previously UK Public Law Junior of the Year 2018 (Legal 500) and UK Employment Law Junior of the Year 2019 (Chambers & Partners).
 In 2021, he was a Visiting Fellow of Mansfield College, Oxford, an Additional Member of The Queen’s College, Oxford, and a Visitor to the Bonavero Institute of Human Rights.

 His most recent instructions include matters as varied and high-profile as: Lucy Letby’s Article 6 claim to an additional legally aided advocate for her defence at her criminal trial; the lockdown judicial review (Dolan); advising on what constitutes non-discriminatory pornography in prisons; the dispute about Manchester United’s away supporter allowance at Stamford Bridge; the challenge to the Census 2021 guidance (Fair Play for Women), Charlie Hughes’ battle for medicinal cannabis on the NHS, the challenge to Bermuda’s prohibition of same-sex marriage (Ferguson), the claim by Sir Philip Rutnam against the Home Secretary, the claim by Deliveroo Riders to worker rights (IWGB), the dispute between Christ Church and its Dean, the Article 50 / Gina Miller litigation, the challenge to the Parole Board’s decision to release the “Black Cab Rapist” (DSD), the school sex segregation case (Al-Hijrah), representing Strictly Come Dancing Professional Kristina Rihanoff in pregnancy discrimination proceedings, and acting in claims concerning abortion rights, the crime of female genital mutilation, and the recovery of silver from a shipwreck which was sunk during World War Two in the Indian Ocean.